-Results confirmed H1 since these items formed a fully connected attitude network.
-Hence, it is important to study the selected evaluative reactions as elements of a unified belief system.
-This also validates our choice to include variables tapping not only inequality but also related topics such as redistribution, taxation and wages.
+Results confirmed that all items form a fully connected attitude network.
+This validates what social justice literature have been establishing, where people’s understandings of inequality include related topics such as redistribution, taxation and wages Hence, it is important to study them as elements of a unified belief system (Converse, 2006).
 The attitude network was organised in four communities.
 One cluster gathered structuralist explanations of inequality, such as race, religion, and sex.
 A second one featured individualist explanations according to which unequal outcomes are mostly due to factors influenceable by individuals and their families, such as hard work and parental education.
 Moreover, a third cluster reunited beliefs about justice principles of wage allocations.
 Finally, we detected a fourth cluster, which grouped all conceptions regarding the magnitude of inequality.
 In fact, this community encompasses perception and judgment of income inequality, evaluations of the taxation system, and attitudes towards redistribution.

-Interestingly, support for public redistribution is often adopted as an independent variable in the distributive justice literature (Alesina & Giuliano, 2009; Franetovic & Castillo, 2021; Svallfors, 1997; Wu & Chou, 2017).
-Our results show that in Chile, contrary to prior non-network and country-level evidence (Alesina & Angeletos, 2005), this belief is mostly influenced by evaluations regarding the magnitude rather than principles of inequality.
+The structure, the associations between variables, and the communities detected in the network of attitudes towards inequality confirm and challenge various evidence on distributive justice research.
+First, our results support the dominant distinction between individualistic and structuralist explanations of inequality (Kluegel & Smith, 1986).
+In Chile, individuals tend to differentiate personal-familial dispositions from structural factors such as race, religion, or sex discrimination, forming separate communities.
+Second, we provide support for the idea of “dual consciousness” which has been seen in the international (Hunt, 1996; McCall, 2013; Mijs, 2018) and in the Chilean context (Puga, 2010), since the majority and strongest relationships between these two clusters are positive.
+In Chile, individualistic and structuralist explanations of inequality tend to coexist and be held simultaneously.
+Third, we show that both perceptions and judgments about income distribution tend to relate to conceptions about the magnitude of inequality, rather than the principles by which people explain it.
+This dissonance with other previous evidence showing structuralist explanations associated with a greater evaluation of the distribution as unfair (Schneider & Castillo, 2015), could be related to particularities of Chilean society, differences in the indicators used or a suppression of these associations when using a belief system approach such as ours.
+Finally, our attitude network confirms the importance of perceived inequality in shaping support for redistribution (Trump, 2023).
+Perception of large income inequality and beliefs in public and market redistribution are part of a strong, intra-community, positively associated triad, However, contrary to previous non-network, country-level evidence (Alesina & Angeletos, 2005) we reveal that, in Chile, belief in public redistribution is mostly influenced by assessments regarding magnitude rather than explanations of inequality.

 In addition to high clustering, the network of attitudes towards inequality exhibited moderate connectivity.
 In social network analysis, ASPL captures the extent to which network nodes are distant from each other.
 However, rather than measuring distances, the edges of an attitude network are indicative of causal influence between evaluative reactions.
 Therefore, the connectivity of an attitude network correlates with the strength of the attitude in question (Dalege et al., 2019).
 Moreover, a structure combining high clustering and high connectivity is usually described as a small-world network (Watts & Strogatz, 1998).
 Empirically, numerous attitude networks were observed to possess such a structure (Carter et al., 2020; Schlicht-Schmälzle et al., 2018; Turner-Zwinkels & Brandt, 2022), and the Chilean network of attitudes towards inequality follows this trend.